Optimal Sequential Flows

 In order to test unboundedness for the \sfp\ we can compute the entire "flow semigroup" $\F$, starting with the capacity abstractions $\{x_a \mid a \in A\}$ and closing it by product and $\sharp$, and then check if it contains an "unboundedness witness".
 The correctness of this algorithm follows directly from the definition of $\F$, as well as Lemma~\ref{lem:sufficientwitness} and Lemma~\ref{lem:necessarywitness}.
 The resulting algorithm runs in exponential time and space, essentially bounded by the size of $\F$.

-This can be improved to polynomial space: Instead of explicitly enumerating elements of the flow group we can enumerating so-called $\sharp$-expressions, which represent elements of $\F$.
+This can be improved to polynomial space: Instead of explicitly enumerating elements of the flow group we can enumerate so-called $\sharp$-expressions, which represent elements of $\F$.

-\begin{definition} A ""$\sharp$-expression"" of an element $x\in \F$ is a finite $\F$-labeled ordered tree such that the root node is labeled by $x$, and every node $\nu$ is of one of three possible types: \begin{itemize} \item either a leaf node labeled by an abstract capacities $x_a,a\in A$; \item it has a single-child labeled by $e$, in which case $e=e^2$ is idempotent and $\nu$ is labeled by $e^\sharp$, \item it has two children labeled by $x_1$ and $x_2$, in which case $\nu$ is labeled by $x_1 \cdot x_2$. \end{itemize} \end{definition}
+\begin{definition} A ""$\sharp$-expression"" of an element $x\in \F$ is a finite $\F$-labeled ordered tree such that the root node is labeled by $x$, and every node $\nu$ is of one of three possible types: \begin{itemize} \item either a leaf node labeled by an abstract capacities $x_a,a\in A$; \item it has a single child labeled by $e$, in which case $e=e^2$ is idempotent and $\nu$ is labeled by $e^\sharp$, \item it has two children labeled by $x_1$ and $x_2$, in which case $\nu$ is labeled by $x_1 \cdot x_2$. \end{itemize} \end{definition}

 The recursive nature of this definition dictates a recursive algorithm to determine if a given element $x \in \set{0,1,\om}^{V \times V}$ has a $\sharp$-expression of at most a given height $h$.
 By convention, the height of a single leaf node is $0$.
 Correctness is shown in Appendix~\ref{app:algo-sharp-exp}.

 \algnewcommand{\IfThenElse}[3]{ \State \algorithmicif\ #1\ \algorithmicthen\ #2\ \algorithmicelse\ #3}

 \begin{lemma} Given capacities $\Capas$, element $x \in \set{0,1,\om}^{V \times V}$, and $h\ge 0$, Algorithm~\ref{algoquali} returns \emph{true} iff $x$ has a $\sharp$-expression of height at most $h$. \end{lemma}